 Weld Mode Description Time You select the length of time (in seconds) that ultrasonic energy will be transmitted to your parts.
-Ground Detect The 2000X provides ultrasonic energy until the horn of contact with your electrically isolated fixture or with the providing that you made an electrical connection between actuator and your fixture or anvil.
+Energy You select the amount of energy (in Joules) that will be transmitted to your parts.
+(A Joule is one watt per second.)
+Peak Power You select the peak power level (as a percentage of full power) at which the weld is terminated.
+Ground Detect The 2000X provides ultrasonic energy until the horn comes in contact with your electrically isolated fixture or with the anvil, providing that you made an electrical connection between the actuator and your fixture or anvil.

-\In this mode, timeout can be used for control limits.
+NOTICE 1 In these modes, timeout can be used for control limits.